-Master of Divinity with Global Missiology Concentration
+Master of Divinity - Collegiate Ministry Concentration

-The Master of Divinity (MDiv) Degree with a Concentration in Global Missiology is a three-year program enabling students to develop their knowledge and understanding of ministry in a global context, develop an understanding of missiology in general and the sending agencies which support global missions and develop their general ministerial leadership identity and skills.
+The Master of Divinity (MDiv) degree with a concentration in Collegiate Ministry is a three-year, 90 credit-hour program enabling students to develop their understanding of and ability to minister to students in a collegiate context, as well as develop their general ministerial leadership identity and skills.
+The concentration requires among other coursework the completion of a Collegiate Ministry Internship.